Fees and charges

 The town council is required by law to review the fees and charges it sets each year.
 This review is part of the budget setting work and is completed in January.

-From September each year work is carried out to identify the issues that are likely to face the Town Council in the coming financial year and a budget setting process takes place.
-Estimates are prepared by the spending Committees and then considered by the Finance & General Purposes Committee which takes in to account spending priorities and the financing of the budget.
-A major part of budget setting is to consider the appropriate level of Council Tax for the tax payers of Abingdon; to balance the need to provide sufficient resources in order to deliver excellent services against the wish to keep demands on the Council Tax payer as reasonable as possible.
+From September each year work is carried out to identify the issues that are likely to face the town council in the coming financial year and a budget setting process takes place.
+Estimates are prepared by the spending committees and then considered by the Finance, Governance and Asset Management Committee, which takes into account spending priorities and the financing of the budget.
+This work is closely linked to the Forward Plan.

-At the end of the budget setting process the Town Council sets a precept, which is the amount of money that is required from the Council Tax in order to provide the planned services.
+At the end of the budget setting process the town council sets a precept, which is the amount of money that is required from the Council Tax in order to provide the planned services.
 Capital expenditure for new or improved facilities is funded via the precept, earmarked reserves and grants.

-Annual accounts are produced and approved by members usually in June following the end of the financial year.
+Annual accounts are produced and approved by members, usually in June following the end of the financial year.
 The Town Council is designated a “smaller relevant body” under the Accounts and Audit (England) Regulations 2011 and produces an annual return accordingly.

 The name of the Council’s External Auditor and their contact details are:Moore Rutland House, Minerva Business Park, Lynch Wood, Peterborough, PE2 6PZ T +44 (0)1733 397300 Email Oxon.firstname.lastname@example.org

-15% of CIL monies for developments and extensions within the parish of Abingdon-on-Thames are passed to the Town Council.
+15% of CIL monies for developments and extensions within the parish of Abingdon-on-Thames are passed to the town council.